juliankaroliny/InSecTT_BLE_Channel_Sniff_Dataset/README.md

 # InSecTT BLE Channel Sniff Dataset

-This dataset provides Bluetooth Low Energy (BLE) measurements where a single BLE channel is observed with a Software Defined Radio (SDR) in close proximity to several BLE devices.
+This dataset provides Bluetooth Low Energy (BLE) measurements for a single BLE channel, observed with a Software Defined Radio (SDR) in close proximity to several BLE devices.
 Since BLE uses channel hopping, not every message is detected if only a single channel is observed.
 In general, we do not know the access address, the connection interval, or the hopping pattern of the connections [1].
-This measurement set provides raw filtered and GFSK demodulated I/Q samples of the received BLE messages, as well as the already extracted measurements for the observed BLE connections including the header and measured timestamp.
+This measurement set provides the raw bitstream of the received BLE messages, as well as the already extracted measurements of the BLE connections including the header and measured timestamp.
 For each measurement set, we provide metadata with information about the BLE devices that are part of the setup.

 In BLE there are currently two different channel hop algorithms used [1].
 The first one is the Channel Selection Algorithm 1 (CSA1), which was released with the first BLE specification, and the second is the Channel Selection Algorithm 2 (CSA2) which was implemented with the BLE version 5.0.
-This dataset provides measurements with BLE devices using both algorithms placed near the sniffer.
+This dataset provides measurements with BLE devices using both algorithms.
-The goal is to show that even though channel hopping is used, it is possible to reconstruct certain communication parameters and predict future channel access of the BLE connections by only passively listening to the channel.
+The intention of this dataset, is to show that even though channel hopping is used, it is possible to reconstruct certain communication parameters and predict future channel access of the BLE connections by only passively listening to the channel.

 <p align="center">
 <img src="setup/nrf52840.png" height="25%" width="25%" >